Source: Lions sign ex-Packer Daniels for $9.1M

 Daniels, 30, was a fourth-round pick out of Iowa in 2012.
 He had been a perennial starter for the Packers prior to his release, starting 72 of 102 games in his career and all but one of the games he played in since the start of the 2014 season.

-He received interest from close to a dozen teams, including the Cleveland Browns.
+He received interest from close to a dozen teams, ESPN's Adam Schefter reported.
+He visited the Cleveland Browns on Thursday.

 Daniels, a Pro Bowler in 2017, has 29 career sacks, three fumble recoveries and two forced fumbles.
 He should bolster an already strong defensive line rotation for Detroit that features Damon Harrison, who is considered one of the NFL's top run-stoppers, along with Da'Shawn Hand, A'Shawn Robinson and rookie PJ Johnson.

+"Mike has been such a great contributor for us for so long.
+Not just a great player on the field but a great person in the locker room and so fun to be around," Rodgers said Thursday.
+"And lastly, the part that kind of makes you the total package as a Packer is what he did in the community, and I think he deserves a lot of credit for the way that him and his wife put on events and made a great effort through the community outreach program and on their own as well.
+Mike will definitely be missed and wished him well and hope we don't have to play against him."

+With Daniels joining a division rival, it's all but guaranteed Rodgers will have to face his former teammate.

-It's unclear how second-year Lions coach Matt Patricia will use Daniels, but if he lined up on one of the edges, he could join a group including top-dollar free-agent signing Trey Flowers and Romeo Okwara.
+It's unclear how second-year Lions coach Matt Patricia will use Daniels, but if he lined up on one of the edges, he could join a group that includes top-dollar free-agent signee Trey Flowers and Romeo Okwara.